From getting paid to being able to shop online, a current account can simplify your financial life.

 4. Stay in control of your money

 Many banks offer features like apps and mobile alerts that will tell you what your balance is.
-They'll also warn you:
+They’ll also warn you if:

-- if you're about to go overdrawn if you don't have an arranged overdraft
+- you’re about to use an arranged or unarranged overdraft

 5. Keep your money protected and secure